DotZecker/tuiter/README.md

 ```

 ## 2. Usage
-The api is very simple and intuitive:
+The API is very simple and intuitive:
 ```php
 use Tuiter\Tuiter;